-- inform the DPL in the school (and the Head Teacher if necessary); - record the details of the breach providing these details: - a description of the nature of the personal data breach including, where possible: - the categories and approximate number of individuals concerned; and - the categories and approximate number of personal data records concerned; - the name and contact details of the data protection officer (if your organisation has one) or other contact point where more information can be obtained; - a description of the likely consequences of the personal data breach; and - a description of the measures taken, or proposed to be taken, to deal with the personal data breach, including, where appropriate, the measures taken to mitigate any possible adverse effects. - contact the DPO if clarity on reporting the breach is needed and if necessary report to the ICO; - o either by phoning 0303123 1113 - updating this record where necessary (see next page); - identify the people whose data is accidentally released, inform them of the breach and the processes taken to rectify the situation; - review why the breach took place and if future similar events can be avoided.
+- inform the DPL in the school (and the Headteacher if necessary); - record the details of the breach providing these details: - a description of the nature of the personal data breach including, where possible: - the categories and approximate number of individuals concerned; and - the categories and approximate number of personal data records concerned; - the name and contact details of the data protection officer (if your organisation has one) or other contact point where more information can be obtained; - $\circ~$ a description of the likely consequences of the personal data breach; and - a description of the measures taken, or proposed to be taken, to deal with the personal data breach, including, where appropriate, the measures taken to mitigate any possible adverse effects. - contact the DPO if clarity on reporting the breach is needed and if necessary report to the ICO; - o either by phoning 0303123 1113 - By filling in the form at: https://ico.org.uk/media/for- organisations/documents/2258298/personal-data-breach-report- form-web-dpa-2018.doc and sending it to casework@ico.org.uk - updating this record where necessary (see next page); - identify the people whose data is accidentally released, inform them of the breach and the processes taken to rectify the situation; - review why the breach took place and if future similar events can be avoided.

 The Data Protection Breach records requests are held on the T Drive.

-Responsible Committee: SLT

-Date last reviewed: November 2023 Date to be reviewed: November 2024
+Responsible Committee: Resources Committee Date last reviewed: December 2020 Date to be reviewed: December 2021